 What is the Alexander Technique?

-The Alexander Technique is an educational method used worldwide for over 100 years.
-It was developed in the late 19th century by F.M.
-Alexander.
-The Alexander Technique is taught with a combination of hands-on guidance and verbal coaching.
-Studying the Technique increases mobility, posture, performance and alertness and provides relief from chronic stiffness, tension and stress.
-The Alexander Technique is taught in many of the top performing arts programs in the world, including the Curtis Institute of Music, the Juilliard School, and the Manhattan School of Music, to name a few.
+The Alexander Technique is a body re-education method used worldwide for over 100 years.
+Developed by F.M.
+Alexander in the late 19th century, the Alexander Technique helps people rediscover their inherent physical coordination, increase focus and productivity, and reduce physical pain.
+Studying the Alexander Technique increases mobility, posture, alertness, and provides relief from chronic stiffness, tension and stress.
+The Alexander Technique is taught as part of the standard curriculum in many of the top performing arts programs in the world, including the Curtis Institute of Music, the Juilliard School, and the Manhattan School of Music, among many others.